-Remember that every individual has a capital gains allowance of £12,300 until 6th April 2023 which can be utilised against gains from property sales, business sales, investment accounts and direct shares to name but a few.
+Remember that every individual has a capital gains allowance of now £6,000 until 6th April 2024 when it will reduce to £3,000.
+This can be utilised against gains from property sales, business sales, investment accounts and direct shares to name but a few.
 If you don't use this allowance, you lose it.
 Capital gains tax is different for different types of assets and is also one of the lowest taxes, but will it remain so?